wang-lizhi/DeepNonlocalUnrolling/README.md

 # DNU

-This repository provides the code for the paper *DNU: Deep Non-local Unrolling for Computational Spectral Imaging* (CVPR 2020), *Deep Unrolling for Computational Spectral Imaging* (Submitted to TPAMI).
+This repository provides the code for the papers
+*DNU: Deep Non-local Unrolling for Computational Spectral Imaging* (CVPR 2020) *Deep Unrolling for Computational Spectral Imaging* (Submitted to TPAMI)

 ## Environment